 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.
 Sometimes, a barium swallow may be required before having an x-ray.
 The barium coats the mouth and throat to enhance the image on the x-ray.
 An x-ray of the skull and chest may be needed to learn more about the extent of NPC.

 Magnetic resonance imaging (MRI).
-An MRI uses magnetic fields, not x-rays, to produce detailed images of the body, especially images of soft tissue, such as the tonsils and base of the tongue.
-An MRI is more sensitive than a CT scan in detecting a tumor of the nasopharynx and its possible spread to nearby tissues or lymph nodes.
-A contrast medium may be injected into a patient’s vein to create a clearer picture.
+An MRI uses magnetic fields, not x-rays, to produce detailed images of the body, especially images of soft tissue such as the tonsils and base of the tongue.
+An MRI is more sensitive than a CT scan in detecting a tumor of the nasopharynx and any possible spread to nearby tissues or lymph nodes.
+A contrast medium may be injected into a patient’s vein or given orally to create a clearer picture.

 Ultrasound.
 An ultrasound uses sound waves to create a picture of the internal organs.